The Atlantic Institute

 Building a flourishing ecosystem for change

 The Atlantic Institute provides the space and means for Fellows and program staff to collaborate across disciplines, geographies and communities.
 We also broker introductions between members of the Atlantic community and other equity-oriented strategic partners.
 Our partners include the Rhodes Trust, Schmidt Science Fellowship, Rise and local organizations in Oxford.
-Working with our partners, we facilitate knowledge exchange and shared approaches. and facilitate the.
-Through our partnerships we amplify the impact and influence of Fellows and their work.
+Working with our partners, we facilitate knowledge exchange and shared approaches.
+Through our partnerships, we amplify the impact and influence of Fellows and their work.

 The mission of the Atlantic Institute